Testing Your Document Q&A Application

 assert "detail" in response.json()

-assert "Missing required parameters" in response.json()["detail"]
+assert "Missing required parameters" in response.json()["detail"]2.
+Testing LLM Integration

 Test your LLM service integration: